Calvin Abueva: College and amateur career

 Abueva studied at the San Sebastian College.
 He started his collegiate career in NCAA playing for the Stags in 2009.
 Abueva caught national acclaim as Jimbo Aquino’s key support when the San Sebastian Stags coached by Ato Agustin held off the San Beda Red Lions to claim the NCAA title in 2009.
 When Aquino moved out of SSC, he amply took over.
 He became the leader of a menacing trio that also consisted of Ronald Pascual and Ian Sangalang.
 He won the Most Valuable Player award during the 87th season of the NCAA by leading the league in scoring (20.6), rebounding (13.7), and was fourth in assists (3.9) although he also had an alarming league-high 5.6 turnovers.

-In his 4th and final year in the NCAA, Abueva was a shoo-in to win his second and rare back-to-back MVP award.
-He performed beyond reality as he made numerous dominating performances.
+In his 4th and final year in the NCAA, Abueva was favored to win his second and back-to-back MVP award.

 He recorded 16 double-double's and 4 triple-double's, a league record but on August 25, 2012 in game against Lyceum, Abueva punched Lyceum's Vence Laude at the back of the head during a scuffle with 6:08 minutes left in the third quarter.
 He was then merited a disqualifying foul.
 A disqualifying foul automatically merits a one-game suspension.
 But worse, the suspension meted on the league's best player makes him ineligible to win any individual award this season If not for the misconduct, Alaska's No. 2 pick in the recent PBA draft would have handily won the MVP derby as he leads the current statistical race by a wide margin.

 Abueva played for the NLEX Road Warriors in the PBA Developmental League.
 Playing with the talent-laden Road Warriors, he helped NLEX to win three straight championships.